mobleyj2/DatabseBackend/README.md

 ---

 ## Installation
-  run mysql source the database and seed it
+  run mysql source the database and seed it.
+Run the server file and then open in insomina

 ---

 ## Usage
-  Use it to keep track of inventory
+  Use it to keep track of inventory, Post and Get and Delete.

 ---

 ## Contributions
-  undefined
+  N/a

 ---

 ## Test
-  undefined
+  N/a

 ---